mmomtchev/swig-napi-example-project/README.md

 # Try it for yourself

-**While the compiled native and WASM modules should work on all OS supported by `node-gyp`, generating the SWIG wrappers and building the WASM is supported only on Linux**
+**While the compiled native and WASM modules should work on all OS supported by `node-gyp`, generating the SWIG wrappers and building the WASM is supported only on Linux (although you may find that it works most of the time on other OS)**

+The Github Actions automated build & test CI is set up to work on all three major OS.

 After installing **SWIG JavaScript Evolution** which must be available in your path: